 Okay so we’ve established the idea of contour, so now it’s time to pick your tools.
 The secret contouring is all in the selection of proper tools.

 This is key for carving out those sharp lines and blending out those newfound cheekbones of yours.
-Our Aria 11 piece brush setcontains everything you need to get started.
-With brushes for both powder and cream contour, shaped to work with the natural grooves of your face.
-This brush set offers impeccable coverage, expert precision, and effortless blending for a seamless application every time.
+With brushes for both powder and cream contour, shaped to work with the natural grooves of your face, find a brush set that offers precision, and effortless blending for a seamless application.

 Contour is about precision.
 You need to be able to see what you’re working with - which is why a good quality mirror is important!
 We love the Aura Vanity Mirror which features daylight LEDs, as well as detachable 15x mirror, so you can make sure you don’t go too heavy on the contour.
 With standard bathroom lighting, we tend to over-contour due to the fluorescent lighting and rosy-hue lights provide the opposite results.
 Bottom line - invest in natural daylight LED mirror so you can see accurate and true-to-life color-correct details.